jackjulla/app/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+The application generates cool-sounding names, the user can ask for the next name, favorite the current one, and review the list of favorited names on a separate page.
+The app is responsive to different screen sizes.

 A few resources to get you started if this is your first Flutter project: